njesugo/DemineurC/README.md

 # DemineurC
-Démineur Game, But in Pure C
+Demineur Game, But in Pure C